 We’re proud to announce, colorFabb LW-PLA.
 This filament uses an active foaming technology which is triggered by temperature.
 At it’s peak the filament will expand nearly 3x it’s volume, meaning users can decrease flow by 65% to obtain lightweight parts, or use the expanding properties to speed up print time by using big layer heights or single extra thick perimeters.

-colorFabb LW-PLA is available in four colors, Natural, Black, Red and Gray Silver.
+colorFabb LW-PLA is available.
 The foaming also gives printed parts a rough matte surface finish, which makes parts look very appealing.

 HOW DOES IT WORK?

 For the filament to expand it is necessary to put a certain amount of energy into the filament.
 The amount of energy a filament can absorb during printing depends on the length of the hot-zone and the time it takes for the filament to pass through the hot-zone.
 The longer a filament will reside inside the hot-end, the more energy it can absorb which will increase the amount of expansion.

 Assuming nozzle size and layerheight are fixed, our main input variables are Temperature, speed and flow to determine the amount of expansion.

 HOW TO DETERMINE THE EXPANSION OF THE FILAMENT

 If you want to print lightweight parts which are dimensonally accurate, it’s important to first determine the possible expansion of the material.
 This can be done by printing single perimeter test cubes without top and bottom layers.
 We use the following 4 step process to determine the maximum expansion at a certain speed, temperature and flow.

 PRINT CUBES AT A SET SPEED IN TEMPERATURES VARYING FROM 200°C UP TO 280°C

 MEASURE PERIMETER THICKNESS OF EACH CUBE, NOTE TEMPERATURE WITH HIGHEST EXPANSION.